-In this article, we want to discuss what is the differences between YUM (YellowDog Updater Modified) and DNF (Dandified Yum) package managers (Yum vs DNF).
+In this article, we want to discuss what are the differences between YUM (YellowDog Updater Modified) and DNF (Dandified Yum) package managers (Yum vs DNF).

 What is YUM?

-YUM which stands for YellowDog Updater Modified is a package manager used for managing the installation, updating, and removing the software packages in a RedHat-based Linux system.
+YUM stands for YellowDog Updater Modified.
+It is a package manager that you can use for the following management processes in a RedHat-based Linux system:

 What is DNF?